andy-guttridge/tribehub_ios/README.md

   - Searching meal plans

 ### User stories
 User stories required to implement each epic were created.
 These were categorised according to whether they were 'must have' features required to implement a Minimum Viable Product (MVP).
 Account registration was deemed a 'must have' for the web app, but was not included in the iOS app due to time constraints.
-A user can register a new account as the 'tribe admin' using the web site, and can then login and access all functionality from the app.
+A user can register a new account and create a new tribe as the 'tribe admin' using the web site (this action only needs to be performed once), and can then login and access all functionality from the app.

 Please see the [Google sheet](https://docs.google.com/spreadsheets/d/11wcDHeqr85VaHXdJjATod_WECRY03IRUlGgT_L_ikIw/edit#gid=885440852) for detail.